On Huang and Wong's Algorithm for Generalized Binary Split Trees

 By (P3), $T^*$ has seven positive-weight queries.
-Assume without loss of generality (by (P2) and symmetry) that the left subtree of $T^*$ has at least four of the seven.
+Using condition (P2) and left-right symmetry of subproblem $(I_{15}, 2)$, we can assume that the left subtree of $T^*$ has at least four of the seven.
+(Note that ``flipping'' the tree, namely replacing each key $k$ by $16-k$ and swapping the yes and no-subtrees, would map each inequality comparison $\compnode{<}{k}$ to $\compnode{\le}{16-k}$, while our model uses only strict inequalities.
+However, this latter comparison is equivalent to $\compnode{<}{17-k}$.)
 Let $T'$ be the left subtree.
-Denote the subproblem that $T'$ solves by $(I_\ell, h')$.
-To prove the lemma, assume for contradiction that $T'$ is optimal for its subproblem, and proceed by cases:
+Denote the S-subproblem that $T'$ solves by $(I_\ell, h')$.
+To prove the lemma, assume for contradiction that $T'$ is optimal for its S-subproblem, and proceed by cases:

-\begin{outercases} \item[1]\emph{$T'$ has four positive-weight queries.} That is, $T'$ solves a subproblem $(I_\ell, h')$ where $\nofposvalues{\ell}-h' = 4$.
+\begin{outercases} \item[1]\emph{$T'$ has four positive-weight queries.} That is, $T'$ solves an S-subproblem $(I_\ell, h')$ where $\nofposvalues{\ell}-h' = 4$.
 By Lemma~\ref{lemma: T 4}, $T'$ has cost 49 and weight 22.
-The right subtree $T''$ of $T^*$ has the three remaining positive-weight queries, the leftmost two of which are separated in $T''$ by a zero-weight query.
+The right subtree $T''$ of $T^*$ has the three remaining positive-weight queries, the leftmost two of which are separated in $T''$ by a zero-weight query (using (P3)).
 By Lemma~\ref{lemma: depth}\,(ii), $T''$ has cost at least $5\cdot e_3 = 30$ and weight at least 15.
 The cost of $T^*$ is its weight plus the costs of $T'$ and $T''$.
 By the above observations, this is at least $(22+15)+49+30 = 116$, contradicting (P1).

-\item[2]\emph{$T'$ has five positive-weight queries.} That is, $T'$ solves a subproblem $(I_\ell, h')$ where $\nofposvalues{\ell}-h' = 5$.
+\item[2]\emph{$T'$ has five positive-weight queries.} That is, $T'$ solves an S-subproblem $(I_\ell, h')$ where $\nofposvalues{\ell}-h' = 5$.
 By Lemma~\ref{lemma: T 5}, $T'$ has cost 69 and weight 27.
 The right subtree $T''$ of $T^*$ has the two other positive-weight queries, which have total depth at least $1+1=2$ in $T''$, and each has weight at least 5.
 So $T''$ has cost, and weight, at least $5\cdot 2 = 10$.
 The cost of $T^*$ is its weight plus the costs of $T'$ and $T''$.
 By the above observations, this is at least $(27+10) + 69 + 10 = 116$, contradicting (P1).